Retiring In Malta

 - You must own or lease a property:

-- Minimum yearly value of €9,600 for rented property
+- A minimum value of €9,600 for rented property

 It’s not the most romantic of aspects when choosing a location for your overseas retirement, but healthcare is one of the most important factors in finding a place to call home.
 Malta is known for having one of the best healthcare systems in the world, ranked 5th globally in 2011.
 If you are an expat from a non-EU nation, you will need international healthcare coverage before gaining residency in Malta.
 However, once you obtain a form of long-term residency, you can qualify for many of the national healthcare options at reduced costs.